 Visit our Contact Page if you have any questions that have not been answered!

-Why is it called Move Culver City?
+What is MOVE Culver City?

-When will this project be implemented?
+When will MOVE Culver City be implemented?

 What are the primary goals of the project?

 The overarching goal is to make Culver City’s roadways safer and more efficient by prioritizing high-capacity options such as transit, walking, and bicycling and leveraging transit investments such as the E-Line.
 The City Council is directing this bold, visionary change as a first step in solving this issue.

 1. To implement the guiding principles set forth in the City’s Transit Oriented Development (TOD) Visioning Plan (adopted in 2017) & the City’s Bicycle and Pedestrian Action Plan (adopted in 2020).

 2. Building on the City’s TOD Plan, this project will implement attractive multi-mobility options and help promote and encourage individuals to use buses, bikes and trains to get to and through Culver City safely and efficiently.

 3. Filling in the gap of the existing bike network and enhancing access throughout Downtown, especially the connection to the E-Line Station.